 As I mentioned before, my word for 2019 is PEACE.
 I am looking forward to taking time to relax and unwind, and more importantly to disconnect on a regular basis.

 Disconnecting is something that I have had trouble with in the past because during the day my only adult interaction is through social media.
-With running my own business, which relies on me being online and connected to social media, turning off entirely has always made me feel guilty.
+With running my own business, which relies on me being online and connected to social media, turning it off entirely has always made me feel guilty.
 I’m working on allowing myself to turn things off.
 I’m going to start small with set hours where I won’t use my phone or computer.
 Ultimately, I’d like to have at least 1-2 days per week where I am completely offline.

 One thing I’d like to incorporate into a relaxation routine is regular massages.
 Once upon a time, I thought people who went for regular massages were spoiled and that it was a luxury.
 The reality is that for a lot of people, myself included, its a form of therapy.
 Just like going to the chiropractor helps me to maintain my good health, going for regular massages and body work will help me to continue to feel like myself, and keep all that stress I hold onto in my muscles to release.